-Showalter, a Republican, was the representative for Pennsylvania's 25th congressional district from 1901 to 1903.
+Showalter was the representative for Pennsylvania’s 25th congressional district and was a Republican.
+He served from 1901 to 1903.

 From May 1897 to Mar 1903, Showalter missed 125 of 503 roll call votes, which is 24.9%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.